Dave Eggers: Career

 The Parade was followed in November 2019 by another short novella, The Captain and the Glory, billed by Eggers himself as an "allegorical satire" of the Trump administration.
 In an interview with the publishers Knopf published on the McSweeney's website, Eggers described the novel as "an attempt to understand this era by painting it in the gaudy and garish colors it really deserves...
 This is part farce, part parable, and I do hope, though the Captain bears more than a passing resemblance to Trump, that the book will be readable when Trump is gone.
 That's part of the reason I called it 'An entertainment' on the title page.
 It's a nod to Graham Greene but also the way I hope people will read it.
 It was cathartic to write, and I hope cathartic to read."
 As with The Parade, reviews were decidedly mixed, with much criticism noting that Eggers's satire struggled to keep up with or do justice to the events of the Trump era.
 In a review for the Financial Times, Carl Wilkinson expressed bemusement about the purpose of the book and its intentions, Hannah Barekat in The Spectator was critical of the "heavy handed" nature of the book's satire, and The Guardian, The Times Literary Supplement, and Kirkus Reviews also found the book wanting.

 In 2021, his novella The Museum of Rain was published, and according to the McSweeney's website, the "elegiac" short story concerns "an American Army vet in his 70s who is asked to lead a group of young grand-nieces and grand-nephews on a walk through the hills of California's Central Coast.
 Walking toward a setting sun, their destination is The Museum of Rain, which may or may not still exist, and whose origin and meaning are elusive to all."
+The Museum of Rain was the first in a series of novellas that Eggers has published since 2021 under the banner 'The Forgetters', billed as a "grand experiment in serialized publishing" that "will someday be a probably-overlong novel" Entries in the 'Forgetters' series published since 2021 to-date are The Honor of Your Presence (November 2023); Keeper of the Ornaments, The Comebacker and Where The Candles are Kept (October 2024); Sanrevelle (August 2025); The Ocean is Everyone's But Not Yours (October 2025); and Uncle Patrick's Secessionist Breakfast (December 2025).

 The novel The Every was released in October 2021 as a follow-up to his 2013 novel The Circle.

+Contrapposto, a novel about art and a 60-year friendship, was published in June 2026.
+New York Times reviewer Alexandra Jacobs called it "a romance of epic and goopy proportions" that also explores "the meaning of art and the unfairness, pretensions and occasional skulduggery of the art world."